 It was about this time that he also learned to love the hack squat.
 He would put his heels together close on the platform, while pointing his toes out, kind of like a duck.
 This stance develops the lateral part of the quadriceps, and it worked beautifully.
 These type of hack squats along with his standard Olympic-style squats were the perfect complement.

-Now all you had to do was add the legendary Platz intensity.
+Now all you had to do was add the legendary Tom Platz workout intensity.

 NEVER LEAVE THE GYM A FAILURE